JuliaDynamics/CriticalTransitions.jl/docs/src/tutorial.md

 That's it!
 Now we can throw the toolbox of `CriticalTransitions` at our stochastic FitzHugh-Nagumo system `sys`.

 ### Find stable equilibria
 For the parameters chosen above, the FitzHugh-Nagumo system is bistable.
-Let's compute the stable fixed points by calling the [`fixedpoints`](@ref) function.
+Let's compute the fixed points by calling the [`fixedpoints`](@ref) function.

 ```julia
 # Calculate fixed points